 - And again in "It's Goin Down", when a plot to unite and inspire the American people was enacted mainly because a few already rich people would stand to make a lot of money.

 - The Ghost in Iron Man: Armored Adventures abandoned his contract on Tony because Whitney paid him more to do so.
 He shows up later with a new target, indicating the previous hire was mad about him taking a better offer.

 "You don't have enough money for that."

-Kim Possible has Shego, Dragon to the villain Draken who only follows orders because of pay.
+- Kim Possible has Shego, Dragon to the villain Drakken who only follows orders because of pay.

 - One episode had the heroes-for-hire of Team Impossible, who try to put a stop to Kim's heroics because her willingness to help people free of charge is cutting into their bottom line.

 - Hurricanes: It's revealed in one episode that Wyn and Genghis would stop working for Garkos if they didn't need the money he pays them.